akirmse/mountains/README.md

 parent, and its line parent on each line.
 Landmass high points (where the prominence is equal to the elevation) are not included.
 Their key saddles are the ocean, and there isn't a well-defined way to connect such peaks to other land masses through the divide tree.

+## Bathymetry

+For "regular" terrain on the Earth, we set the prominence of the highest peak equal to its elevation by convention.
+This obviously doesn't work for bathymetry (terrain below sea level).
+It's not clear what the prominence of such underwater peaks should be, but clearly we don't want to filter them away by assigning them negative prominence values.

+If the ```-b``` flag is set on the ```prominence``` and ```merge_divide_trees```, we compute the prominence of the highest peak to be its elevation, minus the elevation of the lowest saddle in the divide tree.
+This guarantees that the highest peak will have the highest prominence.
+Setting the ```--bathymetry``` flag on ```run_prominence.py``` will also turn on this behavior.

 ## Anti-prominence

 The "anti-prominence" of low points can be computed by the same algorithm, simply by changing